dennybaa/hazetug/README.md

 ### Bootstrap using knife

-Help for linode compute is given bellow:
+Help for the linode compute is given bellow:

 ```
 NAME